Ear infections are a common condition and one of the leading reasons for medical visits, particularly in children.

 Middle ear infections result from a bacterial or viral infection in the middle ear as well as a blockage in the eustachian tubes – the tubes that run from the middle ear to the back of the nose.
 The eustachian tubes play an important role in regulating air pressure, air flow and draining normal ear secretions from the middle ear.
 In a middle ear infection, the bacteria or virus causes fluid to build up in the middle ear behind the ear drum, leading to swelling, pain and other symptoms.

-Symptoms of middle ear infection include:
+Symptoms of a middle ear infection include:

 For children, symptoms may also include: